StatGenPRD/GDCgtx/HowToRun.md

 If you only added new configurations (variables, groups, models, contrasts) and did not change any existing data or settings, then you can follow the instructions for a [failed job](#FailedJobs).
 The pipeline will  detect that the chunk results for the new analysis/group(s) are missing and analyze those while leaving the existing results intact.
 Contrasts are the exception - you may change contrasts and still take this approach as the contrasts do not affect how the chunk analyses are conducted, they are calculated during results tabulation which is always re-run.

 #### <a name="ChangeConfig">Changed configurations</a>
 If you changed any of the data or settings, then the existing chunk analysis results need to be discarded so the pipeline knows to re-run the analyses under the new conditions. **_With caution_**, you can "target" this discarding to only the analyis/group(s) that are affected by the changes but it is safest to discard all.
-To "target", delete the relevant ```analyses/analysis/group``` directory and the QQ and Manhattan plots.
-The safe approach is to delete everything in the ```Analysis``` directory except for your ```input``` directory.
+To "target", delete the relevant ```analyses/analysis/group``` directories and the QQ and Manhattan plots then follow the instructions for a [failed job](#FailedJobs) to resubmit.
+The safe approach is to delete everything in the workspace except for your ```input``` directory and then resubmit exactly like the [original submission](#Submit).

 ### <a name="Kill">Killing jobs in progress</a>
 If you realize there is something wrong with your setup while the pipeline is running, you can kill all of your jobs with this command